 Any Five-Card Hand That Hasn’t Busted is an Automatic Winner

 Popularly known as the “five-card Charlie” or “five-card trick,” whenever you happen to hold exactly five cards in your hand without busting, you’ll be an automatic winner in Blackjack Plus.
-This means you can start with something like 2-6, normally a substandard blackjack combination, and hit three times without busting to score a win.
+This means you can start with something like 2-6, usually a substandard blackjack combination, and hit three times without busting to score a win.
 When you do happen to make a five-card Charlie, the dealer will pay out your wager before even looking at their second card, and should they make blackjack, your win still counts.

 Any Hand Totaling 21 is an Automatic Winner